Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 (Stena Line BV: 1997- )

-Stena Searider was built in 1969 in Helsinki as the Finncarrier of Finnlines, for service between Finland, denmark and Germany.
+Stena Searider was built in 1969 in Helsinki as the Finncarrier of Finnlines, for service between Finland, Denmark and Germany.
 In 1975 she was renamed Polaris, and in 1984 was sold to Rederi AB Nordö for their service between Malmö and Travemünde as the Scandinavia.
-In 1987 she was rebuilt ti incease trailer capacity.
+In 1987 she was rebuilt it increase trailer capacity.
 In 1989, name became Nordö Link.
 In 1990, Nordö Link was sold to Stena Line and renamed Stena Searider. for service between Gothenburg and Travemünde.
 In 1992 she was chartered to Norse Irish ferries and renamed Norse Mersey, but returned to Stena Line's Gothenburg-Travemünde service in 1993, also operating on Gothenburg-Kiel.
-In 1997 she was transferred to the Harwich-Hook route, moving to Harwich-Killingholm in 2001.
+In 1997 she was transferred to the Harwich-Hook route, moving to Harwich-Killingholme in 2001.

 Ramsey postcard (serial 117) of Stena Searider.